is-ashish/interview-question/README.md

 # interview-question

-This repitory is a comprehensive resource for preparing for senior software engineering interviews.
+This reptory is a comprehensive resource for preparing for senior software engineering interviews.
 It includes:

-- Curaed lists of interview questions covering programming fundamentals, system design, databases, DevOps, cloud platforms, Kubernetes, microservices, and leadership.
+- Cured lists of interview questions covering programming fundamentals, system design, databases, DevOps, cloud platforms, Kubernetes, microservices, and leadership.
 - Detailed answers and explanations for core computer science and software engineering concepts.
-- System design fundamtals and best practices for scalable, reliable, and maintainable systems.
+- System design fundatals and best practices for scalable, reliable, and maintainable systems.
-- Prepation tips and strategies for technical and behavioral interviews.
+- Prepaion tips and strategies for technical and behavioral interviews.

 Ideal for engineers aiming to strengthen their fundamentals and succeed in technical interviews at top tech companies.